crate/realtime-demo/README.md

 The `sam` cli command can be installed with homebrew from `aws-sam-cli' on macOS.

 It creates a hidden directory `.aws-sam`, or should!

+Also, there are several environment variables that need defining against the Lambda, these are:

+CRATEDB_DB      = CrateDB database name (typically 'crate') CRATEDB_HOST    = CrateDB host name
+CRATEDB_USER    = CrateDB username
+CRATEDB_PASS    = CrateDB password
+CRATEDB_PORT    = CrateDB port for HTTP, typically 4200
+SOURCE_TOPIC    = Topic name, excluding the 'records' first part of the path.